integrity-nexus-kai/Quantum_Integrity_Core/README.md

 As a result, observational data showing non-linear response near horizon formation would favor TIG-type consistency constraints over standard GR descriptions.

+## Numerical Illustration

+The qualitative scaling behavior is supported by numerical illustrations contained in this repository.

+The current figures show:

+- the robustness of the saddle-node transition under generalized mass profiles
+- the dependence of the horizon radius on the control parameter
+- the predicted echo-delay enhancement near the critical regime

+Relevant figures:

+- `papers/tig-paper/tig_bifurcation_robustness.png`
+- `papers/tig-paper/tig_horizon_radius_prediction.png`
+- `papers/tig-paper/tig_echo_delay_prediction.png`

+These plots provide the first numerical visualization of the transition structure and support the claim that TIG predicts non-linear behavior near criticality.

 ## 📂 Repository-Struktur